openpims/mitmproxy/README.md

 # mitmproxy OpenPIMS Addon

-A mitmproxy addon that automatically adds domain-specific deterministic `x-openpims` headers to all HTTP requests and protects the proxy with HTTP Basic Auth.
+A mitmproxy addon that automatically adds domain-specific deterministic `x-openpims` headers to all HTTP requests, filters cookies based on consent data, and protects the proxy with HTTP Basic Auth.

 ## Features